Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ## Stripe

 - install the stripe package to use this feature and create a stripe account.
-- create a new product name called a pro plan for subscription.
+- create a new product name called a pro plan for a subscription.
 - Get the price ID from the stripe dashboard and create a checkout flow.

 ```typescript